pluskid/Mocha.jl/docs/tutorial/cifar10.rst

        load_from="snapshots")
    solver = SGD(solver_params)

-The other parameters like regularization coefficient, momentum are directly translated from Caffe's solver configuration.
-Progress report, automatic snapshots could equivalently be done in Mocha as *coffee breaks* for the solver:
+The other parameters like regularization coefficient and momentum are directly translated from Caffe's solver configuration.
+Progress reporting and automatic snapshots can equivalently be done in Mocha as *coffee breaks* for the solver:

 .. code-block:: julia